iaradsouza1/tab-projeto-final/README.md

 nf-core/finalproject was originally written by Iara Souza.

-We thank the following people for their extensive assistance in the development of this pipeline:

 ## Contributions and Support

 If you would like to contribute to this pipeline, please see the [contributing guidelines](.github/CONTRIBUTING.md).

-For further information or help, don't hesitate to get in touch on the [Slack `#finalproject` channel](https://nfcore.slack.com/channels/finalproject) (you can join with [this invite](https://nf-co.re/join/slack)).

 ## Citations

-An extensive list of references for the tools used by the pipeline can be found in the [`CITATIONS.md`](CITATIONS.md) file.

 You can cite the `nf-core` publication as follows: